highpolarbear/Instant-Music-Downloader/README.md

 <b> Only python3 supported </b>.

-Runs on Ubuntu or any Debian derived linux distros as it relies on debian's apt package manager.
+Runs only on Ubuntu or any Debian derived linux distros as it relies on debian's apt package manager.

 Python3 and pip3 needs to be installed.
 If not installed, run the following commands
 ```